alexeyk500/Gorki_Test/README.md

 2) go to the project folder by command $cd gorki_test
 3) build and start project by command $docker-compose up -d

-The Gorki_Test will start on http://localhost
+The Gorki_Test will start on your browser on http://localhost